mvdan/gofumpt/README.md

 - Click on the `+` on the right side to add a new file watcher
 - Choose *Custom Template*

-A new windows will ask for settings, if you follow instructions below, your project files will be `gofumpt`ed automatically by file watcher directives.

-* Name: Just choose the name you want to identify your file watcher
+When a window asks for settings, you can enter the following:

 * File Types: Select all .go files
 * Scope: Project Files
 * Program: Select your `gofumpt` executable